Honda Bay Tour DIY Travel Guide – Puerto Princesa, Palawan

-The attraction of this island are the starfishes by the sea shore.
+The attraction of this island is the starfishes by the seashore.
 Other than that, nothing more.

 LuLi island got its name from the phrase “lulubog-lilitaw” (sinks-rises).
 We didn’t have the chance to visit this island as it was under the water during our Puerto Princesa trip.

 How to Get to Honda Bay Jump-Off Site